 (a) The generator has met the requirements of Section 6.9, Addition of Proposed Generation to the Planning Models.

 (b) The IE has provided all generator data in accordance with the Resource Registration Glossary, Planning Model column, including but not limited to steady state, system protection and stability models.
+An IE that is an NSTG with a nameplate capacity greater than 10 MW must provide all generator data in accordance with Protocol Section 3.8.9, Interconnection of a Non-Settled Generator.

 (i) The IE shall submit the final dynamic data model at least 45 days prior to the quarterly stability assessment deadline described in paragraph (2) above.
 If ERCOT is unable to complete its review prior to the quarterly stability assessment deadline, ERCOT shall not include the Generation Resource, ESR, or Settlement Only Generator (SOG) in that quarterly stability assessment.